 Whether you are growing weed for yourself or you are a cannabis enthusiast on the lookout for the best buds in town, knowing a bit about the curing process is essential to telling high-quality flowers from a crop that has just been harvested.

 The cannabis curing process may take a while but it is this extra effort that helps a weed harvest achieve its maximum potential.

 What is curing weed?

-Curing cannabis is the long process of slowly removing moisture from buds under controlled environmental conditions.
+Curing weed is an extensive process of removing moisture from buds slowly in a controlled environment.

-Curing is a preservation technique that humans have used for millennia to store meats and other degradable items, typically with the help of salts and sugars.
-However, to cure weed you will not need anything else but a jar and perhaps a humidity gauge.
+Curing is a preservation technique that humans have always been using to store degradable items such as meats, typically with the help of salts and sugars.
+Except, to cure weed you will not need anything else but a jar and optionally a humidity gauge.

 Why should weed be cured?

 Most of the good things in life come with time and patience.
 The process of curing can take up to several weeks but the results will make all of the hard work that you have already invested into your plant more worthwhile.